huangwei-pku/huangwei-pku.github.io/research.md

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China，** with Chuanchuan Zhang.

+**How do Households Respond to Permanent and Transitory Income Shocks?
+Evidence from Pension Reforms in Urban China**, with Mi Luo, Yinghao Pan, and Hong Song.

+**How do Spot Price and Future Price Affect Healthcare Usage?
+Evidence from Quasi-Experiments in China**, with Jin Feng, Hong Song, and Zhen Wang.

 **Non-linear Incentive and Work Performance: Evidence from a Quasi Experiment,** with Richard B. Freeman and Teng Li.
 (Under Review)

 **Public Pension Provision, Informal Eldercare, and Son Preference: Evidence from the New Rural Pension Scheme in China,** with Naijia Guo and Ruixin Wang.
 (Under Review)